‘Game Of Thrones’ Final Season Theory: Gendry Is Really The True Son Of Robert And Cersei

 So, how has this theory come about?

-As Mashable points out, Gendry has made reference to his mother in Game of Thrones. he describes her as having yellow hair.
+As Mashable points out, Gendry has made reference to his mother in Game of Thrones.
+He describes her as having yellow hair.
 While this doesn’t definitely point to Cersei, as fans have pointed out, Cersei has also referenced a dark-haired son which might be Gendry.

 When Bran (Isaac Hempstead Wright) was injured in Season 1 of Game of Thrones, Cersei came to comfort Bran’s mother, Catelyn (Michelle Fairley).
 During this conversation, Cersei refers to her firstborn child, a son which she describes as a “black-haired beauty.”
 She also says that this child was stillborn.
 Fans speculate that maybe this child was whisked away and raised as a bastard.
 However, no reason is ever given for doing this or who might have instigated it.

-And, considering the Baratheon bloodline is renowned for producing dark-haired children on account of the seed being strong, it does give fans of theory some weight.
+And, considering the Baratheon bloodline is renowned for producing dark-haired children on account of the seed being strong, it does give the theory some weight.
 However, as per usual when it comes to Game of Thrones theories, fans will just have to watch to see if this one turns out to be true or not.

 The final season of HBO’s Game of Thrones will premiere on April 14.
 The synopsis for Season 8, and its individual episodes, has not yet been released.
 As previously reported by The Inquisitr, leaked runtimes suggest that viewers will get extended episodes for at least part of the final season.